shouya/thinking-dumps/lazy/README.md

 This lambda is an idea conceived by me alone, I don't know if there is a name for this concept.
 When you need to manipulate the constructor arguments' values, you pass a function with the same arity as the that of the constructor to this lambda, then you will get each arguments bound with specifc values accessible.
+Note that `Nil` does not have an argument so there is certainly no where to recall it.
+Therefore, it does not have a argument-value-storing-lambda.

 I will make a small example on how to use it.

-Suppose you have a list named `lst`, these expressions shows the ways to access the values in it:
+Suppose you have a list named `lst`, these expressions shows the ways to access the values in
+it:

 ```racket
 (fval (λ (car _) car) lst)            ;; like car